-History - five years iac Berlin
+History - looking back at five years iac Berlin

 The iac Berlin was founded by the Robert Bosch Stiftung in 2017 with a unique double-mission: to establish a state-of-the-art alumni network of its grantees and to support the development of networks for social impact.
 Five years later, the iac Berlin and the Bosch Alumni Network are well recognized in the philanthropic field and have established numerous initiatives and activities.
 How did we start, where do we stand, and where are we heading?